seouun/seouun/README.md

 I'm an undergraduate student double-majoring in Statistics and International Trade.
 My work applies causal inference and machine learning to questions in climate, environmental, and public health policy.

-I'm currently interested in pursuing graduate programs in climate and sustainability, with the goal of using quantitative methods to evaluate climate and environmental policy.
+I'm currently interested in pursuing graduate study in climate and sustainability, with the goal of using quantitative and modeling approaches — including climate scenario and integrated assessment modeling — to evaluate climate and environmental policy.

 ---